hasanissa25/Graduate-Admission-Management-System/README.md

     * Here you can view all the current applications students have made.
     * You can click the Send Email button, to generate an email notification to the professor responsible for the Field Of Research that specific student applied to.

-# Email Functionality(How it Works)
-It uses the springboot mail starter.

-We are using the JavaMailSender api to send the message.

-#  (GMAIL)

-We are providing those details to spring boot java mail to send email.

-The smtp and related email configuration is in application.properties file.

-When we click the sent mail button, it sends the email to the professor email we gave in the registration form.

-it will sent an email to the Professor.

-# Flow

-The data is passed from studentData.html page to the controller

-Then we find the professor email and send to it using the spring mail api.